brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 ---
 title: "About me"
 # Populates the `meta description` for a page
-summary: "I'm originally from South Africa and grew up on a dairy farm in a very beautiful part of the country."
+summary: "I'm originally from South Africa and grew up on a dairy farm in a very beautiful part of the country.
+I now live in West Sussex, England with my family."
 # Populates the opening / `lead` text on a page
 lead:
   - I'm originally from South Africa and grew up on a dairy farm in a very <a href="https://youtu.be/bGQbM3QfA5w">beautiful part of the country</a>.
+I now live in West Sussex, England with my family.
   - Before I ever touched a computer, my life revolved around teasing cows, off-road motorbiking, hiking and wild camping in the mountains, staring up at the stars, canoeing, fishing and sport.
+That certainly feels like quite some time ago now&hellip; 🤔

 bodyClass: "about"

-date: 2023-03-02T14:46:00
+date: 2023-03-22T19:20:00
 ---

 My wife and I moved to the UK at the tail end of 1995 &mdash; initially for one year &mdash; but as you've probably gathered&hellip; we never left.
 We have 3 children.
 2 sons and a daughter.